7 Tips to Reduce the Pain of Injections

 Room temperature medication

-Drugs which must be kept in the refrigerator for storage are often much less painful upon injection when at room temperature.
-Remove one syringe from the refrigerator and, while still in the wrapper, hold it in your armpit to bring it to body temperature.
+Medications which must be kept in the refrigerator for storage are often much less painful upon injection when at room temperature.
+Before injecting, remove one pre-filled syringe from the refrigerator and leave the syringe out for at least 30 minutes before using.
+Or alternatively, while still in the wrapper, hold it in your armpit to bring it to body temperature.

 Warm skin is soft.